-To help this situation that is still a problem in the twenty-first century we will be donating 1% of all Bookwizard’s profits, divided between two or more of these ‘Charitable Organizations That Promote Literacy,’ each year:
+To help this situation that is still a problem in the twenty-first century we will be donating a % of all Book Wizard’s profits, divided between two or more of these ‘Charitable Organizations That Promote Literacy,’ each year:

 ABC Life Literacy Canada is a non-profit organization that aims to strengthen organizations that promote adult learning.
 We develop and support the use of high-quality introductory learning materials and resources written in clear language.

-National Center for Families Learning (NCFL) recognizes that reading and education is a family activity.
-That is why their organization is dedicated to engaging not just children but entire families in creating learning programs that raise literacy levels for everyone.
+National Center for Families Learning (NCFL) recognizes that reading and education is family activities.
+That is why their organization is dedicated to engaging not just children but for entire families in creating learning programs that raise literacy levels for everyone.

 Book Aid International – The organization behind World Book Day, Book Aid International is a global charity based in the U.K. that provides one million brand new books to over 3,000 libraries every year.
 Most of their efforts are focused on Africa, but they also have a small but important project in the Occupied Palestinian Territories.
 Literacy for Incarcerated Teens focuses on one very important population: youth.
 Based in New York, it aims to end illiteracy in incarcerated teens by creating engaging libraries in NYC’s juvenile prisons that will inspire teens to love reading.